Red Sparrow (soundtrack): Development

-James Newton Howard composed the film score, reuniting with Francis after I Am Legend (2007), Water for Elephants (2011) and The Hunger Games film series.
+James Newton Howard composed the film score, reuniting with Lawrence after I Am Legend (2007), Water for Elephants (2011) and The Hunger Games film series.
 Howard cited Wolfgang Amadeus Mozart's Requiem and Igor Stravinsky's The Firebird as influences for the score and had listened to those pieces in headphones while filming.
 Due to the limited time in production, he wrote the score even before watching the final edit.
 The opening sequence where Nate in action on the streets of Moscow and Dominika dancing onstage in ballet, had Howard composed a 12-minute overture which was "distinctly Russian sounding".
 Francis initially used The Firebird while filming the choreography and set a predetermined rhythm and it could be overlaid to Howard's version, which he called as his Russian interpretation of his own style.
 Francis was very specific with the rhythm and beats per minute, with the choreography stuck closely to the BPM and editor Alan Edward Bell provided a click track to it, after which they created that sequence to it.

 While editing one of the torture scenes in the film, he tried to create the tension without music or sound effects as the eventual sonic tone was sparse, while the music built a cacophonic climax alongside the action.
 Francis added "The sound of the whole movie, which was a big discussion, informs some of the other choices [...]
 When you get to a scene like the one in the kitchen there's a palate of sounds and themes to pull from.
 You can start to decide whether you create something new or hint at other sorts of themes or call back on something."
 Another pivotal scene involving Dominika in Sparrow school humiliating another cadet, was underlaid by silence to become "very bare and raw".
 Eventually, Lawrence and Howard wanted the score to be barely noticeable blending with other elements of the film, and surprise the audience to the events happening on screen.

 The score was recorded at the AIR Studios in London for six days during October 2017.
 The recording involved an 100-member orchestra from the London Symphony Orchestra and a 40-member choir from London Voices performing.